CoIT-WGU/D084-Lab-Resources/Instructions/Labs/11b - Governance and Compliance.md

     - Resource group: the name of a new resource group **az1000101b-RG**

-    - Location: the name of the Azure region which is closest to the lab location and where you can provision Azure VMs
+    - Region: the name of the Azure region which is closest to the lab location and where you can provision Azure VMs

     - Vm Size: **Standard_DS1_v2**